Tipping Point Sensitivity Analysis for Missing Data in Time-to-Event Endpoints: Model-Based and Ad hoc Approaches: Discussion

-Using the case studies based on CodeBreak2000 and ExteNET from ODAC meetings, we conducted an in-depth discussion and illustration of the differences between model-based and model-free tipping point analyses.
-For the CodeBreak2000 case study, the model-free and model-based approaches captured a comparable range of resulting hazard ratios (HRs).
+Using the case studies based on CodeBreak200 and ExteNET, we conducted an in-depth illustration of the differences between model-based and ad hoc tipping point analyses.
+For the CodeBreak200 case study, the ad hoc and model-based approaches captured a comparable range of resulting hazard ratios.
 Since their sensitivity parameters are on a different scale, direct comparisons are not feasible.
-The two tipping point approaches are not directly comparable but rather provide complementary assessments of the robustness of efficacy under different assumptions.
+The two tipping point approaches rather provide complementary assessments of the robustness of efficacy under different assumptions.
 They align only in the most extreme scenarios.
-Specifically, they become equivalent when there is a higher dropout rate in the experimental arm, with $\delta \rightarrow \infty$ in the model-based method, while all dropouts are imputed as events in the model-free approach.
-Conversely, equivalence occurs when the imbalance favors the control arm, $\delta \rightarrow 0$, and all dropout patients in the control arm are imputed as event-free at the maximum follow-up.
-The clinical plausibility assessment step provided clinical interpretation of the tipping point results, which can be used to assess the likelihood of different scenarios against external data.
+Specifically, they become equivalent when there is a higher study discontinuation rate in the experimental arm, with $\delta \rightarrow \infty$ in the model-based method, while all discontinued patients are imputed as events in the ad hoc approach.
+Conversely, equivalence occurs when the imbalance favors the control arm, $\delta \rightarrow 0$, and all discontinued patients in the control arm are imputed as event-free at the maximum follow-up.
+The clinical plausibility assessment step provides clinical interpretation of the tipping point results, which can be used to assess the likelihood of different scenarios against external data.
 The reporting of multiple-imputed Kaplan-Meier curves from the tipping point analyses illustrate the magnitude of change introduced when conducting imputation, offering an alternative presentation of the tipping point results.
-In the model-based method, the hazard is either inflated or deflated to impute event times, which in turn affects the shape of the Kaplan-Meier curves by modifying the survival or event rate estimates in both arms.
-On the other hand, the model-free approach, by imputing dropouts as either events or event-free at maximum follow-up time, will also shift the KM curves, but the interpretation of these shifts is driven more by the assumption of how dropouts behave rather than adjusting for their exact timing.
-While we cannot directly compare the two tipping point approaches, we can compare the resulting shifts in the KM curves they generate.
-These shifts provide valuable insights into how each approach influences the interpretation of survival outcomes under different assumptions about dropouts.
-In practice, there is often no unique choice of tipping point method and more than one approaches could be used to complement each other to further testify the robustness of the treatment effect.
-A summary of pros and cons of each approach is presented below in Table~\ref{tab:procon2}.
+In the model-based method, the hazard is either inflated or deflated to impute event times, which in turn affects the shape of the Kaplan-Meier curves by modifying the survival probability estimates in both arms.
+On the other hand, the ad hoc approach, by imputing discontinued patients as either events or event-free at maximum follow-up time, will also shift the KM curves, but the interpretation of these shifts is driven more by the assumption of how discontinued patients behave rather than adjusting for their exact timing.
+Although the approaches are not directly comparable numerically, comparing the resulting KM curve shifts provides a common visual framework to understand how each method perturbs the observed data.